-While a reduction in donor creditworthiness would impact IFFIm's own creditworthiness, key donors such as UK and France that have faced negative credit pressures in recent years have continued to display a strong ability and willingness to honor their pledges to IFFIm.
-Additionally, despite recent weaknesses, all donors except Brazil (which accounts for under 1% of pledges) have investment-grade ratings.
+While a reduction in donor creditworthiness would impact IFFIm's own creditworthiness, key donors that have faced negative credit pressures in recent years have continued to display a strong ability and willingness to honor their pledges to IFFIm.
+Additionally, despite recent weaknesses, all donors have investment-grade rating, with the exception of Brazil and South Africa (Ba1 negative), which both account for under 1% of pledges.
 This indicates that there is a very high likelihood that IFFIm will receive the pledges as promised from the sovereign donors with no, or minimal, delays or reductions.